Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: Acknowledgment

-This work was partly funded by Helmholtz Imaging (HI), a platform of the Helmholtz Incubator on Information and Data Science.\\ The authors gratefully acknowledge the computing time provided on the high-performance computer HoreKa by the National High-Performance Computing Center at KIT (NHR@KIT).
+The authors gratefully acknowledge the computing time provided on the high-performance computer HoreKa by the National High-Performance Computing Center at KIT (NHR@KIT).
 This center is jointly supported by the Federal Ministry of Education and Research and the Ministry of Science, Research and the Arts of Baden-Württemberg, as part of the National High-Performance Computing (NHR) joint funding program (https://www.nhr-verein.de/en/our-partners).
-HoreKa is partly funded by the German Research Foundation (DFG).\\ This work is supported by the Helmholtz Association Initiative and Networking Fund on the HAICORE@KIT partition.
+HoreKa is partly funded by the German Research Foundation (DFG).

+T.W., F.I., S.Z., R.S. and M.B. were funded by HELMHOLTZ IMAGING, a platform of the Helmholtz Information \& Data Science Incubator.

+C.U. was funded by the Helmholtz Foundation Model Initiative (HFMI) through the pilot project THRP (The Human Radiome Project).

+D.T. and R.S. were funded by the Helmholtz Foundation Model Initiative (HFMI) through the Synergy Unit.